miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Usage

+Different steps of the thesis can  be replicated.
+Data preparation, Sentiment Analysis, Topic Modelling and/or classification models.
 To replicate the results of the thesis, follow these steps:

-1. Install the required dependencies listed in `requirements.txt`.
+1. Install the required dependencies listed in `requirements.txt` and the utility script `A_ThesisFunctions.py`
-2. Download the data relevant to the code to be executed.
+2. Download the data relevant to the code to be executed from the /Data folder
-3. Run the code of interest scripts to clean and prepare the data.
+3. Run the code adjusting the desired parameters or path to store the results.
-4. Use the topic modeling and sentiment analysis scripts to extract features from the text data.
-5. Train and evaluate predictive models using the processed data.
-6. Explore the results and visualizations in the `results/` directory.
+4. Explore the obtained results.

 ## Code Overview
 This repository contains multiple scripts, each serving a specific purpose in the analysis pipeline.
 Here's a brief overview of each set of scripts: